6th January - YOUTHFUL GAMBLERS.

 8th September - MAMMA MIA, FIGHT IN THE ICE-CREAM CART.

-Walter Holding and Charles Cobbing, both miners of North Skelton were charged with having assaulted Edinolfe Bendetto, an Italian ice-cream vendor on Saturday, August 19th.
+Walter Holden and Charles Cobbing, both miners of North Skelton were charged with having assaulted Edinolfe Bendetto, an Italian ice-cream vendor on Saturday, August 19th.

 The two miners got into his cart and asked for a ride.

 This he refused to allow, whereupon they tried to pull him out.

 Edinolfe defended himself with a stick.
 One of the men took this from him and he further protected himself with the lid of the freezer.

 He aimed a blow at Holden, but missed him and struck Cobbing on the head.